- Cat Food Products

 - Our Blog

 Feline Struvite Crystals - Cat Struvite Crystals

-The cause of struvite crystals in cats is dry cat food.
-Due to the lack of moisture in the diet, the urine becomes too concentrated.
-A balanced raw meat diet should resolve the problem and help eliminate the occurence of struvite crystals in the urine.
+The cause of struvite crystals in cats is most often the result of eating dry cat food.
+Due to the lack of moisture in the diet, the urine becomes too concentrated and highly alkaline.
+A balanced raw meat diet should help to resolve the problem and help eliminate the occurence of struvite crystals in the urine.